antmicro/qpc-zephyr-integration/README.md

 The purpose of this repository is to run continous testing of the Zephyr port of QP/C.

-The actual development is happening in a [QP/C fork](https://github.com/antmicro/qpc/tree/zephyr).
+The actual development is happening in a [QP/C Zephyr port](https://github.com/antmicro/qpc-zephyr-port).

 [Renode](https://renode.io/) is used to run the tests.
 The test platform is nrf52840.